searchisko/elasticsearch-river-remote/README.md

    This configuration is ignored for `listDocumentsMode` which do not support incremental updates.
 * `remote/indexFullUpdatePeriod` time value, defines how often is search index updated from remote system in full update mode.
    Optional, default 12 hours.
 You can use `0` to disable automatic full updates.
-Full update updates all documents in search index from remote system, and removes documents deleted in remote system from search index also.
+Full update updates all documents in search index from remote system, and removes documents deleted in remote system (not present in REST API responses) from search index also.
    This brings more load to both remote system and Elasticsearch servers, and may run for long time in case of remote systems with many documents.
    Incremental updates are performed between full updates as defined by `indexUpdatePeriod` parameter.
 * `remote/indexFullUpdateCronExpression` contains [Quartz Cron Expression](http://www.quartz-scheduler.org/documentation/quartz-1.x/tutorials/crontrigger)
    defining when is full index update performed.
 Optional, if defined then `indexFullUpdatePeriod` is not used.
 Available from version 1.5.3.